OpenMined/PySyft/docs/source/guides/index.rst

 #.
 How to use PySyft for Data Owner (in-progress)
     #. :doc:`How to Deploy a Domain Server <data-owner/00-deploy-domain>`
     #. :doc:`How to Upload Private Data to the Domain Server <data-owner/01-upload-data>`
-    #. :doc:`How to create a Data Scientist account and configure your domain server with a privacy budget <data-owner/02-create-account-configure-pb>`
+    #.
+How to create a Data Scientist account and configure your domain server with a privacy budget

 #.
 How to use PySyft for Data Scientist (coming soon)
     #.
 How to install Syft on your machine